KaiserWerk/ERAF-Go-SDK/README.md

 	err := container.Marshal(w)
 }

-// or into a file
-err := container.MarshalToFile("somefile.eraf") // the file extension does not matter, actually
+// or into a file, given the file permissions err := container.MarshalToFile("somefile.eraf", 0744) // the file extension does not matter, actually

 // or just get a []byte